IMAmuseum/ima-collection/README.md

+# This project is no longer active, and the repo has been archived.

 ## Collection Metadata for the Indianapolis Museum of Art

 What you see before you is the attempt to make the collection metadata for the IMA accessible in an extremely simple format.